 Conclusion

-These are all crucial information on how to pass a fishing boat.
-At this point, you should already know how to safely navigate a boat.
+All of this crucial information on how to pass a fishing boat should allow you to safely navigate a boat.
+At this point, you should be a master on how to pass a fishing boat cautiously and courteously.

 As per the USCG, a boat has to pass from the right.
 It’s also important to know who has the right of way for safety and common courtesy.